cabrera-dcc/hilda_lm/README.md

 All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.

-What to do after downloading?
+What's not included?
 --------------

 Some files have been ignored into gitignore file.

-  * **app/bootstrap.php.cache** - Symfony2 generated files to improve performance.
+  * **app/bootstrap.php.cache** - Symfony2 files to improve performance.

   * **app/config/parameters.yml** - Symfony2 configuration files.
 They may contain passwords and other sensitive data.
 So the files are not uploaded to the repository.

   * **app/cache/*** - Directory where all temporary files that improve performance of the application are generated.

-  * app/logs/* - Directory where log files are generated in Symfony2.
+  * **app/logs/*** - Directory where log files are generated in Symfony2.
 It contains all debug messages.

-  * vendors/* - Directory with all Symfony2 components and libraries.
+  * **vendors/*** - Directory with all Symfony2 components and libraries.
 These dependencies are never uploaded to the repository.
-Every user who downloads this application must install the vendors with the command: php bin/vendors install
+Every user who downloads this application must install the vendors with the command: php bin/vendors install.

-  * web/bundles/* - Directory (along with css and js files) where public web files are dumped.
+  * **web/bundles/*** - Directory (along with css and js files) where public web files are dumped.

-  * web/uploads/* - Directory where files uploaded by users are stored.
+  * **web/uploads/*** - Directory where files uploaded by users are stored.

 Enjoy!